 Details of concern:

 Child's views on situation (if expressed).
 Where possible, please use the child's own

 words

-words

 Details of any other witnesses/other people involved

-Details of any other withesses/other people involved
+- common of one

 Details of any injuries (where applicable)

 Details of any injuries (where applicable)

 Please include all injuries sustained, location of injury and any treatment

 Action taken so far and when:

 Action taken so far and when.

 Other relevant information:

-Other relevant inioniation.
+Other relevant information: